bjankord/CSS-Coding-Standards/README.md

 ## Format

 * Prefer tabs to spaces when indenting CSS.
 (Developers can change Tab Size in their editors to choose desired width)
-* Add a space after your selector(s).
+* Add a single space after your selector(s).
-* If more than 3 selectors, put each on new line.
+* If more than 3 selectors are in use, separated by commas, put each selector on a new line.
-* Put each rule on a new line.
+* Put each declaration on its own line.
+(Multi-lined)
+* Indent each declaration by 1 tab.
+* Use quotes when need in selctors or values.
+* Prefer double qoutes in when used. `input[type="checkbox"]`
+* Prefer shorthand hex values for colors. `background-color: #fff;`
+* Use lowercase for properties and values.
+* When using zero as a value, leave it unitless. `margin: 0;`
 * Order your CSS rules alphabetically.
 * Put prefixed rules before the unprefixed rules.
-* Line up prefixed styles.
+* Line up prefixed declarations so values are in line vertically.
+* Add a space between properties and values after the colon.
+* Include a semi-colon after every declaration, including the last declaration.
-* Keep closing bracket on separate line.
+* Place closing bracket of declaration block on its own line.
-* Add one line bewteen styles.
+* Add one blank line bewteen rulesets.

 **Formating Example:**